The 5 Best Spring Vacation Spots in California

 As the shock of entering a new place begins to wear off, the reality of being in the iconic city of Palm Springs starts to sink in.
 But with so much to explore, it quickly becomes overwhelming to choose what to see first.
 A brief, three-mile drive through town provides a glimpse into the city’s segments and proves your first stop ought to be the Palm Springs Art Museum.
 It’s so easy to get lost between the collections and exhibitions throughout this museum; photographs hang alongside Impressionist paintings, modern creations sit next to timeless works, and fictional objects mingle with historical representations.

-An hour or two provides enough time to earn some respect for Palm Springs’ origins and relationship with art, but you should also set aside time to drive around and discover another form of art that the city is widely recognized for: mid-century modern architecture.
-(What would Palm Springs be without the crisp lines and retro designs of its buildings?)
+An hour or two provides enough time to gain some respect for Palm Springs’ origins and relationship with art, but you should also set aside time to drive around and discover another form of art that the city is widely recognized for in mid-century modern architecture.
 The white and beige exteriors of the city’s blocky homes are accented by drought-resistant landscaping and brilliant pops of color in the entryway—a purposeful combination that simultaneously allows the structures to blend into the beautiful desert landscape and to stand out against the cerulean sky.